LukeNK/lyricstranslate/songs/Synthion - True.md

 Somehow together we will make it true
 ```

-From 2ECONDS TO STΔRLIVHT, lyrics from the video's description.
+From NOISZ STΔRLIVHT, lyrics from the video's description.